JuliaNeuroscience/AllenBrain.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaNeuroscience/AllenBrain.jl.svg?branch=master)](https://travis-ci.org/JuliaNeuroscience/AllenBrain.jl)
 [![codecov.io](http://codecov.io/github/JuliaNeuroscience/AllenBrain.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaNeuroscience/AllenBrain.jl?branch=master)

-**NOTE**: this was written against Julia 0.6 and only superficially updated, just to get it to build on Julia 1.x.
+**NOTE**: this was written against Julia 0.6 and did not have any tests, and has received only minor updates since.
-Anyone wanting to use this package will likely have to fix some bugs.
+It's likely that there are lurking bugs.

 AllenBrain can query the *in situ* and projection databases of the [Allen Brain Atlas](https://portal.brain-map.org/).
 It can also generate 3d visualizations colored by brain region using Makie.